basysKom/basyskom_toolbox/011_tool.compiler_warnings_as_error.md

 ## Caveats

 * Treating warnings as errors can be a considerable headache if there is a large range of toolchains/platforms to support as warnings generated might change over time.
-* Do not enable "warning as errors" for releases that are consumed by an undefined and wide-ranging user base (for example when releasing software with-in your organization, to customers or as open source).
+* Do not enable "warning as errors" for releases that are consumed by an undefined and wide-ranging user base (for example when releasing software within your organization, to customers or as open source).

 ## See also